T-Pau/Joyride/Documentation/Joyride.md

 This keypad contains 17 keys.

-Due to technical limitations, multiple simultaneous key presses cannot be read and might register as a different key.
+Due to technical limitations, multiple simultaneous key presses can't be read and might register as a different key.

 **Warning**: Connecting this keypad directly may damage the Commodore 64.
 Using protective diodes is advised.